 To give governance a framework, the panelists suggested the following key governance pillars:

-• Cross-functional governance teams: Stakeholders from various departments bring multiple perspectives.
-A good strategy could be to involve people from Legal, compliance, IT, data scientists(of course!), etc.
+Cross-functional governance teams: Stakeholders from various departments bring multiple perspectives.
+A good strategy could be to involve people from Legal, compliance, IT, data scientists(of course!), etc. For effective oversight of generative AI, teams should also include expertise in neural networks and deep generative models to address technical and ethical challenges.

-• Transparency: Both parties (internal users and external customers) should know how the AI models are making decisions.
-This will help build trust and accountability in the relationship
+Transparency: Both parties (internal users and external customers) should know how the AI models are making decisions.
+This will help build trust and accountability in the relationship.
+Explaining model decisions can involve concepts like latent space and data points, which are central to understanding how generative models operate.
+For applications like image generation, it is important to ensure that models create realistic images responsibly and transparently.

 Even though one might think that governance is the last part of the chain, bringing it early on in the cycle was strongly advocated by the panelists.
 This approach will help organizations to avoid mistakes, that can prove to be costly with time as regulations evolve, along with GenAI.